RhodriM/rugby_rankings_py/README.md

 ### rugby_rankings package

-The main intended usage is for rugby_rankings/ as a package for other projects.
+The main intended usage is for rugby_rankings/ as a package for other projects..

 ### Command line interface